mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 	Add or update an intermediate certificate record in the CCADB.

 ## Example
-Scripts have been provided at https://github.com/HARICA-official/ccadb-ca-tools to demonstrate how to use the API to update the "Full CRL Issued By This CA" field for intermediate certificate records.
+Scripts have been provided at https://github.com/HARICA-official/ccadb-ca-tools to demonstrate how to use the API.

 ## API Authentication